xMartin/grouptabs/README.md

 It is an offline-capable installable web app, currently with a mobile (small screens) focus.

-The no-login variant is currently in alpha and is supposed to replace the [remoteStorage](http://remotestorage.io/) variant soon.
 It uses PouchDB for persistence and to sync data to a central CouchDB data storage.
 Collaboration works without user accounts.
 Just share the tab ID.

 The UI is built using ReactJS and Redux.

+There's also a legacy version using [remoteStorage](http://remotestorage.io/) in then branch "remotestorage-legacy.

 ## Setup